• Skip to main content

 What’s great about connecting the dots from the past is the ability to see how far we have advanced in society.
 With the great power of technology and information comes a great responsibility to preserve our health and planet.
 Each decision we make is an investment for our future generation.
 Could gathering together to enjoy a meal make a planetary difference?
 Let’s find out.

-Here are a few tips to bring us closer together at the dinner table:
+Here are a few tips to bring us closer together at the dinner table.

 • Plot out points throughout the day where you just…stop.
 Notice the shapes of the clouds, feel the sunlight on your face, breathe in your hot cup of coffee.

 • Plan a dinner date with loved ones.
-Our society runs at a much faster rate than the past, but that’s ok because with the right tools we can learn to accommodate with modern times.
+Our society runs at a much faster rate than the past, but that’s okay because with the right tools we can learn to accommodate with modern times.
 Even if it’s a weekly event, make the time to reconnect with friends and family over a meal.

 • Prepare a menu.
-While it’s not always possible to get a full meal cooking in the kitchen, planning out meals from time to time can help instil the thoughtfulness of seeking out great ingredients and fresh foods.
+While it’s not always possible to get a full meal cooking in the kitchen, planning out meals from time to time can help instill the thoughtfulness of seeking out great ingredients and fresh foods.
 Have the day off?
 Make a meal of it!

 • Eat outside.
 This one sounds very simple, but just taking your lunch break outdoors can make a huge difference in your overall mood.

 Ultimately, every conscious decision we make can turn into a moving meditation.
-Notice the little things – it will add up to a life rich in fulfillment and joy shared with others.
+Notice the little things; it will add up to a life rich in fulfillment and joy shared with others.

 FacebookTweetPinLinkedInEmail